Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Experiment

-\textbf{(2) Spiral Search}: The robot implements the spiral search method with the initial point optimization.
-In this circumstance, the robot performs a search along a spiral path.
+{\bf (2) Spiral Search:} The robot implements the spiral search method with initial point optimization.
+In this case, the robot performs a search along a spiral path.

-\textbf{(3) Hybrid Search}: The robot alternately performs a one-step line search and then a one-step spiral search.
+{\bf (3) Hybrid Search:} The robot alternates between performing a one-step line search and then a one-step spiral search.

-\textbf{(4) Meta Search}: The robot assembles the PCB by implementing the proposed meta search method.
+{\bf (4) Meta Search:} The robot assembles the PCB using the proposed meta search method.

-For each experiment, the robot performs continuous assembly of \textbf{10} different PCBs of the same type.
-In each individual PCB, a total of \textbf{9} IGBTs are required to be inserted.
-The assembly process is concluded when the insertion hole is successfully located or the maximum allotted search time has been reached.
-It is worth noting that the \textbf{7th} hole position in each PCB is abnormal due to errors in the manufacturing process of the PCBs.
-The line search method, spiral search method, and hybrid search method necessitate optimizing the initial point before operating each cycle.
-More precisely, these methods leverage an average approach prior to each cycle, implying that for these three search methods, the starting point for each assembly cycle is computed as the mean of all preceding positions.
-Contrastingly, the meta search method operates under the assumption that the insertion holes follow a Gaussian distribution, which is continually updated.
+For each experiment, the robot performs continuous assembly of $\mathbf{10}$ different PCBs of the same type.
+In each individual PCB, a total of $\mathbf 9$ IGBTs need to be inserted.
+The assembly process is concluded when the insertion hole is successfully located or the maximum allotted search time is reached.
+It is worth noting that the 7th hole position in each PCB is abnormal due to errors in the manufacturing process of the PCBs.

+The line search method, spiral search method, and hybrid search method require optimizing the initial point before each cycle.
+More precisely, these methods leverage an average approach before each cycle, meaning that for these three search methods, the starting point for each assembly cycle is computed as the mean of all preceding positions.
+In contrast, the meta search method operates under the assumption that the insertion holes follow a Gaussian distribution, which is continually updated.
 As a result, there is no need for additional computations to determine the initial position, presenting an inherent advantage of the meta search method.

-\subsection{Overall Performance}
+\subsection{Overall performance}